eclipse-openj9/openj9-docs/docs/vgclog.md

 - sections that contain information about the different GC cycles run, including the GC operations and GC increments that made up the GC cycle.

-The logs can tell you when a GC cycle or increment starts and ends, together with the GC operations that are run to manage or reclaim memory.
+The logs record when a GC cycle or increment starts and ends, together with the GC operations that are run to manage or reclaim memory.
 You can also find out what triggers these activities and the amount of memory available to your application before and after processing.

 Not all operations that take place during garbage collection are recorded.
-For example, the logs can tell you when an increment of a concurrent GC cycle starts and ends; the explicit concurrent GC operations that take place during the increment are mostly not recorded.
+For example, the logs record when an increment of a concurrent GC cycle starts and ends, but most concurrent GC operations are not recorded.

 For definitions of GC cycles, GC increments, operations, phases, see [Garbage Collection Policies](gc.md#garbage-collection-policies).